Skip to main content

 TPUSA spokesman Andrew Kolvet told reporters those donor-related messages were genuine, a point later cited in encyclopedic summaries (Jerusalem Post; Vox; aggregated in project research notes).
 That partial confirmation made the story a mainstream news item, not only an alternative-media thread.

-Owens separately claimed Kirk sent "I think they're going to kill me" warnings on September 9 to three people, including a donor she described as a "white knight."
+Owens separately claimed Kirk sent "I think they're going to kill me" (KM-09) warnings on September 9 to three people, including a donor she described as a "white knight."
 Outlets including Primetimer, Sportskeeda, and the Times of India reported Owens' account and quoted the alleged line "They are going to kill me."
 As of public reporting compiled in project notes, no screenshot of the kill-me text has been released, and TPUSA has not publicly confirmed that specific warning — only the earlier donor chat.

 Media Framing Patterns